Why Is Breast Reduction Aesthetics Performed?

 Excessive breast size in women can cause serious physical problems and psychological disorders. as well as limitation of movement of large breasts; In the long term, it can cause health problems such as posture disorder, back and neck pain, sores on the nipples, collapse on the shoulders, fungus formation under the breasts due to sweating, and spinal deformities.

 Large breasts tend to sag under the influence of gravity.
-For these reasons, breast reduction surgeries are functional as well as aesthetic.
+For these reasons, breast reduction surgeries are functional and aesthetic.
 Performing breast reduction aesthetics at an early age after puberty can be beneficial both physically and psychologically.

 In today’s technology, surgical techniques have been developed that leave a small mark on the skin and maintain the breastfeeding function of the breast.
-In this surgery, the breasts are reduced in proportion to the person’s body and the nipples are moved to where they should be.
+In this surgery, the breast is reduced in proportion to the person’s body and the nipples are moved to where they should be.

 The fact that the breast tissue is larger than the body structure limits the person in many ways.
 Large and drooping breasts make the person look older and fatter, as well as prevent a fit appearance.
 Usually, large breasts are accompanied by sagging nipples.